Moris9/codegenius1017/README.md

 <h1 align="left" id="macropower-title">:wave: Hello there!
 I'm Professional Full Stack Developer.</h1>
-<h3 align="left">I have been developing, architecting, and leading software projects for well over a decade.
+<h3 align="left">I am a highly motivated software engineer with a 6 years of experience working in teams of all sizes.
+I am adept at joining
-In addition to a rich full-stack skill set, my business acumen and ability to communicate effectively with clients and stakeholders regardless of their technical knowledge set me apart from the rest.
-Though focused on tech leadership for the last few years, I still enjoys developing early-stage prototypes and products.</h3>
+projects at an early stage, planning the architecture of the system, executing the plan, and scaling it for a high number of concurrent users.
+In addition to my technical skills, I can also provide valuable business insight during the development stage.</h3>

 ## ⚡ Technologies